 An equity grant is a non-cash compensation given to someone, giving them a percentage of ownership to a company.
-This may come in various forms, such as stock options, restricted stocks, virtual or phantom options, or stock appreciation rights.
+This may come in various forms, such as stock options, restricted stocks, or stock appreciation rights.

 Although equity grants may sound complicated, Cake has simplified and streamlined the process for you.
 Equity offers several benefits to both employers and employees.

 Equity incentive plan as a talent acquisition and retention tool

 Talent acquisition for early-stage and bootstrapped startups can be quite hard, especially in comparison to companies that already have an established reputation and networks.
 When cash flows are tight, giving salaries that are on par with those of more established enterprises is almost impossible.

 This is where using equity could be one of the most powerful tools in your talent acquisition shed.
 The opportunity of becoming a part owner in the company, and empowering prospective employees, companies offering these programs have a far better chance at attracting and hiring talented individuals.

 Additionally, equity awards also act as a retention tool to reduce attrition.
 By rewarding an employee’s performance and setting milestone-type reward gates, or aligning the rewards with time-based vesting, an equity grant can incentivise your workforce to engage with the business for the long haul.